Digital Business Structure

 This is what an effective digital presence looks like…who looks after all this?
 Click on the image to view an enlarged version.

-Who looks after all of these areas?
+Who is looking after all of these areas?

-It certainly won’t be the website developer hired to look after the website or the digital marketer running PPC ads.
-If you understand the three levels of decision-making explained in the content management mindset lesson, you’ll immediately see why.
+It certainly won’t be the website developer hired to look after the website or the digital marketer running your PPC ads.

 Organization chart showing digital presence roles.